A Definitive Guide To Website Usability

 Ensure that the website is optimised across the most commonly used browsers, most popular operating systems, and different sized devices ranging from desktop monitors to smartphones.

-12. Place information according to relative importance
+12. Place information according to the relative importance

 Layout useful information in an organised way, so that it’s easy for the users to take in the contents.
-Ideally, you’ll place the most important information in the place that the users are looking, which tends to be to the left of page and to the header.
+Ideally, you’ll place the most important information in the place that the users are looking, which tends to be to the left of the page and to the header.
 Put the navigation tabs consistently in the same locations throughout the site.

 In the Australia Government website, the primary navigation tabs containing all important information have been consistently and conveniently placed at the top of each page, making the navigation experience smooth and straightforward.

 It’s good practice to use white space in a design, but it can be overdone too.
 Using too much can mean users will need to scroll too much, whereas too little make the pages look crowded and make people uncomfortable.
 Using too much white space before or after a section can also make users think they have reached the bottom of the page, meaning they stop scrolling and miss out on important information.

 Don’t overwhelm visitors with too much information, as it will make pages look cluttered and make it difficult for visitors to find what they’re looking for.
 Research shows that users prefer to visit the sparse areas of a page opposed to the dense, highly populated areas.

 15. Use appropriate page layout to eliminate horizontal scrolling

 You don’t want your visitors having to scroll horizontally the see the whole page.
 This is inconvenient and can be annoying, meaning you’re likely to lose a greater proportion of users more quickly.

 16. Do not direct users to a dead-end page